claygiffin/100-coaches-site/src/pages/services/index.md

   description: >-
     100 Coaches provides access to the top coaches in the world.
 Together we offer a range of coaching styles and experiences, always maintaining the highest standards and providing maximum effectiveness.
-Review the various individuals and reach out so that we can help identify the coach that is the right fit.
+Please review and reach out so that we can help identify the coach that is the right fit.
 speaking:
   description: >-
-    100 Coaches speakers include some of the world's greatest iconic leaders, cutting edge thought leaders, top professors and leading HR professionals.
+    100 Coaches speakers include some of the world's greatest iconic leaders, cutting edge thinking, and dynamic HR professionals.
 We offer the opportunity to combine speaking engagements with consulting and coaching services to create unique and powerful events.
 consulting:
   description: >-
     100 Coaches include some the world's most effective consultants in all areas